Firehose is extremely elastic and can support networks of varied sizes and shapes.

 The storage requirements will vary depending on the following metrics.

-- Throughput in transactions and calls - Calls on Ethereum are the smallest units of execution to produce meaningful data, transaction overhead becomes negligible once you have two or three calls in a transaction.
-A single ERC20 transfer generally has one call, or two calls when there is a proxy contract involved.
-In addition, Uniswap swap transactions are usually composed of a few dozen of calls.
+Throughput in transactions and calls - Calls on Ethereum are the smallest units of execution to produce meaningful data, transaction overhead becomes negligible once you have two or three calls in a transaction.
+A simple ERC20 transfer generally has one call, or two calls when there is a proxy contract involved.
+Uniswap swap transactions, for instance, are usually composed of a few dozen of calls.

 The CPU/RAM requirements will depend on these factors: